awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runinstance.md

 Required: No

 MaxInstanceCount
-The maximum number of instances to filter when searching for offerings\.
+The maximum number of instances to be launched\.
-Type: Integer
+Type: String
 Required: No

+MetadataOptions
+The metadata options for the instance\.
+For more information, see [TagSpecification](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_InstanceMetadataOptionsRequest.html)\.
+Type: StringMap
+Required: No

 MinInstanceCount
-The minimum number of instances to filter when searching for offerings\.
+The minimum number of instances to be launched\.
-Type: Integer
+Type: String
 Required: No

 Monitoring